UlrichFarhadi/M-IDCMAPF/README.md

 ## How to Run

 1. Install the required libraries listed in the `requirements.txt` file.
+The python version used in this project is `Python 3.11`

 2. In the `main.py` file, you can find some examples: